pieterv/backbone-require-wire/README.md

 This includes all needed libs.

-You will need a local webserver to demo the project locally.
+You will need a local web server to demo the project locally.

 ## Demo